 Persistent vomiting in newborns between 2 weeks and four months of age can be attributed to hypertrophic pyloric stenosis, which is the thickening of the muscle at the stomach exit.
 This requires the immediate attention of a pediatric surgeon to open up the narrowed area and allow food to pass through the intestines.

 Children have fragile bodies.
 With their underdeveloped immune systems, it’s easy for them to acquire certain illnesses.
 Understanding these 10 childhood illnesses will enable you to act swiftly and get your child the help they need and prevent further complications from worsening over time.
-Should you ever feel like you need more information, then please get in touch with a leading paediatric surgeon in Perth who can educate you on all child-related issues.
+Should you ever feel like you need more information, then please get in touch with a leading paediatric surgeon in Newcastle who can educate you on all child-related issues.